vault27/Foundation/paloalto.md

 - Template is addded to stack - 8 max
 - NGFW is connected to max one stack
 - A Panorama administrator can override the template settings at the stack level: add options to stack directly
-- A local administrator can also perform overrides directly on an individual device if necessary
+- A local administrator can also perform overrides directly on an individual device if necessary - we chose an object and there is a button in the bottom: Override

 ### Device groups - to control policies and objects